-The Marvair AVHSA.
-HVEA and HVESA are a series of vertical wall-mounted air conditioning systems that provide heating, cooling, and ventilation for electronic equipment shelters, process control centers, and other applications with high internal heat gains.
-The series includes multiple sizes and nominal cooling capacities from 24,000 to 72,000 BTUH.
+The Marvair 8AA are a series of vertical wall-mounted air conditioning systems that provide heating, cooling, and ventilation for electronic equipment shelters, process control centers, and other applications with high internal heat gains.
+The series includes multiple sizes and nominal cooling capacities from 24,000 to 60,000 BTUH.
 Resistance heating elements are available in various wattages.

-HVEA modes are available with cooling capacities of 24,000 to 60,000 BTUH and EER's of 11.00 to 11.75.
-HVESA models are identical to the HVEA models, but have a 2-stage compressor.
-AVHSA models have 72,000 BTUH (6 ton) capacity and are 11 EER.
+8AA modes are available with cooling capacities of 24,000 to 60,000 BTUH and EER's of 11.00 to 11.75.
+8AA2036A-2060A models have a 2-stage compressor.
 The Marvair Product Data Sheets have detailed information on the capacities and efficiencies for each model.